 two 1.2 s white flashes every 20 s.
 8 m (26 ft) square steel skeletal

 tower, painted white, on a small black base.
-A photo is at right, Trabas
+Marc Barrison's photo is at right, Trabas

-view may show the site.
+view of the site.
 The original light was a kerosene lantern displayed from a 19 m (60 ft) ship's mast.
 The second (1937) light was

 a steel mast with a lantern holding a kerosene lamp; remains of this

 light stand behind the current beacon.
-Located on a bluff in Lighthouse
+Located on a bluff in East End Lighthouse